(Last updated June 26, 2026)

 - DIY fixes such as sealing window and door leaks, replacing air filters, and using ceiling fans strategically help even out heating.

-Why Two-Story Homes Often Have Uneven Heating
+Why Two-Story Homes Often Have Uneven Heating or Cooling

-Two-story homes with persistently uneven temperatures are likely experiencing the stack effect, when hot air travels to higher levels and escapes through gaps in the attic or walls, and the change in pressure creates a vacuum effect that draws in cold air from outside at the first story.
+Two-story homes with persistently uneven temperatures are likely experiencing the stack effect, in which hot air rises to higher levels and escapes through gaps in the attic or walls, and the resulting pressure difference creates a vacuum that draws in cold air from outside at the first story.
+Two-story homes also place greater demands on forced-air HVAC systems because heat must travel further.

 Common Reasons the Upstairs Is Colder Than Downstairs in Winter